MKR is an ERC-20 token that is native to the Maker Protocol.

 There are no guarantees whatsoever relating to the future value of MKR, in particular, if Emergency Shutdown happens.
 Additionally, MKR holders are not responsible if Dai holders take a haircut during Emergency Shutdown.

-There were 1,000,000 MKR in total at the inception of the Maker Protocol.
-To find out how much MKR currently exists click here.
+There were a total of 1,000,000 MKR at the inception of the Maker Protocol.
+To find out how much MKR currently exists, see the MKR Token Contract on Etherscan.

 The total number of MKR in existence can fluctuate based on how the system runs.
 For instance, the total supply of MKR can increase if the system is running a deficit and needs to dilute MKR as a recapitalization source.
 If the system is governed well, the total amount of MKR will decrease as MKR is destroyed in exchange for excess Dai from the system’s surplus.